ManfredLange/issue-201121/README.md

 # issue-201121
 Repository with sample code to reproduce an issue that appears to be caused by omnisharp-vscode

+See https://github.com/OmniSharp/omnisharp-vscode/issues/4223 for discussion around the particular issue.

 # Prerequisites

 - Docker Desktop 2.5.0.1 for Windows using WSL2